 As for the shelf life of unopened color...I have a near full tank of Roux fanci-tone #11 blue jet.
 The unused contents of the tank have never come in contact with air, so they qualify as 'unopened'.
 I recently dispensed a few drops to test.
 The color had all the potency it had when it was purchased.
 It was purchased 50 years, ago.

 I would not use the dye.
 The directions clearly indicate to throw away any unused portion.
-These are chemicals and te chemical reactions take place may very well be dangerous.

 I color my hair and have a lot of solution left over, as I have short hair.
 Is there anyway I can use this bottle again when I need to dye my hair again?
 Thank you.

 I have short hair as well.
 I just mix 1/2 the solutions and use either another bottle or a glass cup and a hair color brush.
 Works great for me and I always get 2 applications per box.
 Just be sure to measure right.